-We said: Meander down the Mississippi River with Huck Finn and Tom Sawyer; on the surface, it’s a simple adventure but dig a little deeper and discover undercurrents of slavery, abuse and corruption in what Hemingway described as 'The best book we've had'.
+We said: Meander down the Mississippi River with Huck Finn and Tom Sawyer; on the surface, it’s a simple adventure but dig a little deeper into Mark Twain's novel and discover undercurrents of slavery, abuse and corruption in what Hemingway described as 'The best book we've had'.

 You said: This book demonstrates how a young boy learns to think for himself, and shows us how we can, too.
 It’s funny, sweet and sad – sometimes all in the same paragraph.

 We said: From the escaped convict lurking in the wild Kent marshes to the eccentric Miss Havisham who has remained in her wedding dress since the day she was jilted, orphan Pip’s coming of age story is one of Charles Dickens' most memorable and iconic novels.

 You said: This book is not only important as a literary masterpiece and an evocative story - it also has universal appeal as, unfortunately, many children in today's world undergo the same suffering as Pip.

 33. Catch-22 by Joseph Heller (1961)